Dylan000112/floatingporousFoam/README.md

 **FloatingporousFoam** is a library for simulating porous structure's motion under wave and current in OpenFOAM.

 ## Usage
-Case have been tested for OpenFOAM v2206 only.
+Cases have been tested for OpenFOAM v2206 only.

 Requires `olaFlow`: https://github.com/phicau/olaFlow.